-In our efforts to fulfill McMaster University’s commitment to diversity, equity, and inclusivity, we have released the results of our 2016 Employment Equity Census.
-You can view or download the accessible, print-friendly Employment Equity Report here.
-Please direct any questions about the report to May-Marie Duwai-Sowa, Employment Equity Specialist at firstname.lastname@example.org or telephone 905-525-9140 ext.
-23495.
+In our efforts to fulfill McMaster University’s commitment to diversity, equity, and inclusivity, we have released the results of our latest Employment Equity Census.
+You can view or download the accessible, print-friendly Employment Equity Census Report here.
+Please direct any questions about the report to the Employment Equity team at firstname.lastname@example.org.

 Employment Equity Plan

-An employment equity plan identifies the policies, practices, procedures, and initiatives intended to ensure full representation of all designated groups including women, indigenous peoples, racialized persons, persons with disabilities, and LGBTQ+ and trans Individuals within the respective area.
+An employment equity plan identifies the policies, practices, procedures, and initiatives intended to ensure full representation of all designated groups including women, indigenous peoples, members of racialized communities, persons with disabilities, and 2SLGBTQI+ individuals within the respective area.
 The plan should outline the short-term and long-term goals and measures to correct any under-representation of designated groups.
 The plan should also propose a practicable timeframe for the implementation of each of the measures identified and any stated goals.

 All academic and administration areas are required to complete an employment equity plan outlining their annual employment equity goals and implementation strategies, these include Administration, Research, Advancement, Student Affairs, Faculty of Science, Faculty of Health Sciences, Faculty of Engineering, Faculty of Humanities, Faculty of Social Sciences and the Faculty of Business.
 A template is available.